CodinGame/codingame-game-engine/playground/extensions/community-modules/community-interactivedisplay.md

         // Add enities to display when the mouse is over entity interactiveDisplayModule.addDisplay(entity, entitiesToDisplay);
-        // You can use HOVER_ONLY and CLICK_ONLY options to display some entities only for a specific user action interactiveDisplayModule.addDisplay(entity, entitiesToDisplay, interactiveDisplayModule.HOVER_ONLY);
+        // You can use HOVER_ONLY and CLICK_ONLY options to display some entities only for a specific user action interactiveDisplayModule.addDisplay(entity, entitiesToDisplay, InteractiveDisplayModule.CLICK_ONLY);
+        // You can also resize associatedEntities instead of displaying them interactiveDisplayModule.addResize(entity, entityToResize, factor);
+        // You can use HOVER_ONLY and CLICK_ONLY options to resize some entities only for a specific user action interactiveDisplayModule.addResize(entity, entityToResize, factor, InteractiveDisplayModule.HOVER_ONLY);
+        // If entity and entityToResize are the same you can use interactiveDisplayModule.addResize(entity, factor);
         // When you hide an entity that is registered in the module, untrack it to avoid visual bugs interactiveDisplayModule.untrack(entity);
-        // If you want to remove an displayedEntity interactiveDisplayModule.removeDisplay(entity, notDisplayedAnymoreEntity)
+        // If you want to remove an associated entity interactiveDisplayModule.removeTransformation(entity, notTransformedAnymoreEntity);
         }
 ```